evashim/HackTivate/README.md

 - remaining monthly balance,
 - safer new commitment limit.

-Based on those factors, CashCue generates a decision and explanation.
-This approach is transparent and suitable for financial decision support because users and judges can understand why a result is produced.
+Based on these factors, CashCue produces a financial decision such as **Proceed**, **Proceed Carefully**, **Reduce**, **Delay**, or **Avoid**.
+This rule-based logic ensures that the result is explainable and consistent, which is important for financial decision support.

+After the decision is generated, CashCue sends the financial summary to an AI API through `ai_advice.php`.
+The AI API generates simple personalized advice in natural language so users can better understand the result and know what action to take next.

+This approach allows CashCue to remain transparent while still using AI to improve user understanding and guidance.

 ## Technology Used